 May God continue to be praised and glorified through the lives... the works... and the intercession of his holy ones - the Saints!

-** NOTE: It's been reported at St. Philomena's official shrine in Mugnano del Cardinale (Italy), that the Saint sometimes makes her presence known to pilgrims through a knocking sound that originates from her tomb-shrine (above-right photo).
+** NOTE: It has been reported at St. Philomena's official shrine in Mugnano del Cardinale (Italy), that the Saint sometimes makes her presence known to pilgrims through a knocking sound that emanates from her tomb-shrine (above-right photo).

 *** UPDATE: The man's leg ended up showing signs of healing and amputation was no longer considered.
-Not long after, the infection in his leg was completely cured; the black color to his skin had gone leaving only a faint dark patch on the leg.
+Not long after, the infection in his leg was completely cured; the black color to his skin- the dead tissue - had gone leaving only a faint dark patch on the leg.
 Thank you, Lord... and thank you, St. Philomena!